5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 Step-by-Step Process:

-1. Initial cleaning: Rinse the cutting board with warm water to remove loose debris and surface mold.
+1. Rinse the cutting board with warm water to remove loose debris and surface mold.

-2. Vinegar application: Pour undiluted white vinegar over the entire board, ensuring that all moldy areas are thoroughly saturated.
-Let it sit for 15-20 minutes.
-The acetic acid in vinegar works to kill the mold spores.
+2. Pour undiluted white vinegar over the entire board, making sure all moldy areas are covered.
+Let it sit for 15–20 minutes to kill mold spores.

-4. Rinse and dry: Thoroughly rinse the board with warm water to remove all vinegar and baking soda residue.
-Immediately dry the cutting board with clean towels.
-Stand the board on its edge to air dry completely for at least 24 hours in a well-ventilated area.
+4. Rinse thoroughly with warm water, then dry with clean towels.
+Stand the board on its edge to air dry completely for at least 24 hours in a well-ventilated space

-5. Reconditioning: Once completely dry, apply a thin layer of food-grade mineral oil to recondition the wood and prevent it from drying out and cracking.
+5. Once dry, apply a thin layer of food-grade mineral oil to restore the wood and prevent cracking.

 Solution 2: Hydrogen Peroxide Method

 Hydrogen peroxide is an excellent mold killer that works through oxidation, effectively destroying mold cells.
-It’s particularly useful for deeper mold infestations in wooden cutting boards.
+It’s particularly useful for deeper mold infestation on wood cutting boards.

 What You’ll Need: